jllovet/learning-haskell/README.md

 This repo is to organize resources, projects, notes, and exercises for learning Haskell, functional programming, and the lambda calculus.

 ## Installation
-Instructions for installing Haskell can be found here: [haskell.org](https://www.haskell.org/)
+Instructions for installing Haskell can be found here: [haskell.org](https://www.haskell.org/).
+Additionally, you can find a video with installation instructions [here](https://www.youtube.com/watch?v=hSN5mxITv0A&list=PLNEK_Ejlx3x1D9Vq5kqeC3ZDEP7in4dqb&index=13).

 ## Quick Start
 After you have finished the installation, open the Haskell interpreter ghci in a shell like so: